-The problem is that these traditional analytics only provide half of the story—they don’t explain exactly why the content is performing well, or how a specific type of content may influence the journey of marketing qualified leads (MQLs).
+The problem is that these traditional analytics only provide half of the story.
+They don’t explain why content performs well or how specific content influences the journey of marketing qualified leads (MQLs) across multiple touchpoints.

 That’s where content scoring comes into play.
 Creating a scoring system for your marketing content allows you to evaluate quality, discover trends across MQLs, and streamline content creation to meet your goals.

-Content scoring is a valuable technique used in SEO to assess the quality and effectiveness of website content.
+Content scoring is a data-driven technique used in search and content strategy to assess the quality and effectiveness of website content.
 It involves assigning numerical scores to content based on criteria such as relevance, readability, and keyword use.

-For SEO managers and data analysts, these scores provide insights into how well their content will perform and help pinpoint areas for improvement.
+For search practitioners and data analysts, these scores provide insights into how well their content will perform and help pinpoint areas for improvement.

 This data-driven approach also helps optimize content for search engines and ensures that it meets the needs of the target audience.
 The result?
-Better rankings, increased engagement, and a surge in organic traffic.
+Better visibility in search results, increased engagement, and stronger organic traffic.

 Every marketing team handles content scoring differently depending on their unique objectives.